meet-projects/Y1-Summer-Labs/02. Datatypes Lab/README.md

 <img src="https://miro.medium.com/max/1000/1*aNMBIivJppLy2fMRVUSgHA.gif" width=250>

 > Before we start, navigate to the Repl.it assignment associated with this lab in the Teams tab!
+It is called `01 - Intro to CS`

 ## Instructions: